International Security Program

 Dr. Kathleen H. Hicks directs the International Security Program and holds the Henry A. Kissinger Chair.
 Established in 1983, the Chair has pursued scholarship and dialogues on international politics, diplomacy, and national security policy, while commemorating Dr. Kissinger’s commitment and contributions to CSIS since 1963, as well as his continuing influence on U.S. policy.

-ISP’s leadership also includes David J. Berteau, director of the National Security Program on Industry and Resources, Dr. Clark A. Murdock, senior adviser for the Defense and National Security Group and director of the Project on Nuclear Issues (PONI), and Dr. Robert D. Lamb, senior fellow and director of the Program on Crisis, Conflict, and Cooperation.
+ISP’s leadership also includes David J. Berteau, director of the National Security Program on Industry and Resources, Dr. Clark A. Murdock, senior adviser for the Defense and National Security Group and director of the Project on Nuclear Issues (PONI), Dr. Robert D. Lamb, senior fellow and director of the Program on Crisis, Conflict, and Cooperation, and Sharon Squassoni, senior fellow and director, Proliferation Prevention Program.

 The National Security Program on Industry and Resources focuses on issues related to the health and management of the global defense-industrial base.